saagie/technologies/README.md

 This repository contains all certified technologies used in Saagie.
 It also contains some experimental technologies before being certified.

+For information about using these technologies with your Saagie platform, refer to [Saagie's official documentation](https://docs.saagie.io/product/latest/sdk/index.html).

 ## CONTENTS

 This repository contains all job and application technologies.